smartcontractkit/crec-sdk/README.md

     transactTypes "github.com/smartcontractkit/crec-sdk/transact/types"
 )

-// create a CREc client pointed to the CRE Connect URL and with your API key crecClient, _ := client.NewCREcClient(crecURL, crecApiKey)
+// create a CREC client pointed to the CRE Connect URL and with your API key crecClient, _ := client.NewCRECClient(crecURL, crecApiKey)

-// Create CREc transact client crecTransactClient, _ = transact.NewClient(
+// Create CREC transact client crecTransactClient, _ = transact.NewClient(
     &transact.ClientOptions{
-		CREcClient: crecClient,
+		CRECClient: crecClient,
         ChainId: "1337", // The ID of the target blockchain },
 )